yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/object-oriented-lies),
 [photos](https://www.facebook.com/yegor256/posts/10209338227802628),
 [video](https://www.youtube.com/watch?v=F4N25kZ2zQU).
-It was one of the best conferences I've attended so far.
-A very well organized, carefully planned, in a perfect and rather expensive location.
+It was one of the best conferences I've attended so far, very well-organized and carefully planned in a perfect and rather expensive location.
 Besides that, my speech was screened beforehand.
-I even had to make it over Skype and some corrections were received.
-What I would suggest to invite new speakers&mdash;it seems that there are almost the same faces every year.
+I even had to present it over Skype, and some corrections were received.
+I would suggest inviting new speakers&mdash;it seems there are almost the same faces every year.

 <div class="talk-event"/>
 <aside class="venue-rate green">B-</aside>